 Hsinta Power Plant's newer gas-powered generators has been shut down since Sept.
 11 when a fire broke out there due to a gas leak, while the Linkou Power Plant's Unit 2 went offline on Monday after a system malfunction, followed by Unit 1 on Tuesday as a result of a pipe leak, Taipower said.

-A power reserve of over 10 percent is considered "safe," while a reserve of between 6 and 10 percent triggers a "yellow light" warning, and below 6 percent prompts an "orange light" warning, which would likely result power in rationing, according to Taipower's website.
+A power reserve of over 10 percent is considered "safe," while a reserve of between 6 and 10 percent triggers a "yellow light" warning, and below 6 percent prompts an "orange light" warning, which would likely result in power rationing, according to Taipower's website.